VandanaJn/python_essentials_ml_ops/README.md

 - Practice testing with `pytest`
 - Understand statistical methods for data quality and outlier detection
 - Apply concepts from the MLOps specialization by Duke University on Coursera
+- Build and deploy simple APIs using FastAPI and Flask

 ---